z-gong/mstk/README.md

 from mstk.simsys import System from mstk.wrapper import Packmol

-# Create molecule structures from SMILES
+# Create topology from SMILES
 benzene = Molecule.from_smiles('c1ccccc1')
 water = Molecule.from_smiles('O')
 top = Topology([benzene, water])

-# Assign atom type as defined in `data/forcefield/primitive.zft`
+# Assign atom types as defined in `data/forcefield/primitive.zft`
 typer = ZftTyper('primitive.zft')
 typer.type(top)

 # Build a bulk liquid simulation box with Packmol
-packmol = Packmol('/path/to/packmol')
+packmol = Packmol('packmol')
 top.cell.set_box([4.0, 4.0, 4.0])
 top.scale_with_packmol([100, 1000], packmol=packmol)

-# Assign force field as defined in `data/forcefield/primitive.zff`
+# Assign force field parameters as defined in `data/forcefield/primitive.zff`
 ff = ForceField.open('primitive.zff')
 ff.assign_charge(top)
 system = System(top, ff)

-# generate input files for LAMMPS, GROMACS and NAMD
+# Generate input files for LAMMPS, GROMACS and NAMD
 system.export_lammps()
 system.export_gromacs()
 system.export_namd()

-# generate OpenMM system and topology
+# Generate OpenMM system and topology
 omm_sys = system.to_omm_system()
 omm_top = top.to_omm_topology()
 ```

+__Important Note__:
+*The __primitive__ atom typing and force field used above are for demonstration purpose only and are __not__ well
+optimized for production use.*
+*For reliable simulation, please prepare you own `zft` and `zff` files or get them from a validated source.*

 ## Documentation